 Malcolm Harris is the managing editor of The New Inquiry, a contributing editor at Sharable.net, and blogs for Jacobin.
 He edited the collection “Share or Die: Youth in Recession,” forthcoming from New Society Publishers in the spring.
 He has been active in OWS since the first planning meetings.

-Natasha Lennard was formerly on staff at Salon.com and Politico.
-She currently freelances for The New York Times.
-She has covered OWS since before Sept.
-17.
+Natasha Lennard was formerly on staff at Salon and Politico.
+She currently freelances for the New York Times.
+She has covered OWS since before September 17.

 Chris Maisano is a public librarian in Brooklyn, rank-and-file activist in DC37 Local 1482, and chair of the NYC local of Democratic Socialists of America.
 He is a contributing writer for Jacobin.